openlawlibrary/taf/specification/taf-spec.md

 ### 1.1 Scope

-This document describes TAF, a framework that aims to provide archival authentication and ensure that Git repositories, susceptible to unauthorized changes, can be securely cloned and updated.
-Predominantly based on The Update Framework (TUF), TAF leverages its security capabilities to protect Git repositories.
-To be more specific, while TAF does not enhance the security properties of Git or code hosting platforms like GitHub, it recognizes their vulnerabilities and provides mechanisms to detect malicious alterations of Git repositories.
+This document describes TAF, a framework that aims to provide archival authentication and ensure that Git repositories can be securely cloned and updated.
+Built on top of The Update Framework (TUF), TAF leverages TUF's security capabilities to protect Git repositories.
+While TAF does not enhance the security properties of Git or code hosting platforms like GitHub, it recognizes their vulnerabilities and provides mechanisms to detect attacks.
 Additionally, TAF provides a suite of tools designed to facilitate the initial setup and ongoing update of metadata in compliance with TUF specifications, as well as the management of the relevant information about the Git repositories under its protection.